What is a Callable Bond?

 However, the company issues the bonds with an embedded call option to redeem the bonds from investors after the first five years.

-The call option implies that if the interest rate decreases after five years, ABC Corp. may call back the bonds and refinance its debt with new bonds with a lower coupon rate.
+If interest rates have declined after five years, ABC Corp. may call back the bonds and refinance its debt with new bonds with a lower coupon rate.
 In such a case, the investors will receive the bond’s face value but will lose future coupon payments.

-However, if the interest rate increases or remains the same, there will be no incentive for the company to redeem the bonds and the embedded call option will expire unexercised.
+However, if the interest rate increases or remains the same, there is no incentive for the company to redeem the bonds and the embedded call option will expire unexercised.

 Valuing callable bonds differs from valuing regular bonds because of the embedded call option.
 The call option negatively affects the price of a bond because investors lose future coupon payments if the call option is exercised by the issuer.